 Who is J O Fraser?

 James Outram Fraser (J O Fraser) is one of my spiritual heroes and missionary mentors.
 We never met in the flesh, but the impact of his life on me is huge.
-And yet despite his immense success he is not as famous as other ‘top’ missionaries.
+And yet despite his immense success, he is not as famous as other ‘top’ missionaries.
 In his book “The Second Act”, Stuart M. Simpson writes: “The story of James Outram Fraser (1886-1938) is not as familiar as other famous British missionaries such as William Carey (the so-called ‘Father of Modern Missions’), J. Hudson Taylor (founder of the China Inland Mission, now called OMF International), or David Livingstone (the great missionary explorer to Africa).
-Every year Urbana is one of the largest student missions conferences in the world.
+Taking place every year, Urbana is one of the largest student missions conferences in the world.
 In their blog entitled, ‘21 Missionaries You Should Know’, you will not find James Fraser mentioned.”
 Simpson adds: “The mission movement I have been with for over twenty years, Youth With A Mission (YWAM), has published a range of books in a series entitled ‘Christian Heroes: Then And Now’.
 This includes many missionaries, but Fraser, once again, is not included.
 However, he is one of the most successful missionaries in modern times!”

 I also agree he should be ranked up there with those other heroes.
 Not because I want in any way to idolise a man.
 But because there are such special and relevant lessons we can, and indeed must, learn from his life and ministry.
 Logically, if we do not know who he was and how and why God used him, it will be hard to learn anything at all from his life!